How the LinkedIn algorithm works in 2024

 Member activity

-Users will see more content similar to topics they have engaged with in the past, and from the people they engage with most frequently.
+Users will see more content similar to topics they have engaged with in the past and from the people they engage with most frequently.
+Hashtags they follow, first-degree connections, and other members who follow them are also factors.

 1. Be relevant and informative